-This raspberry breakfast casserole is melt in your mouth delicious! and I mean Mother’s Day brunch and Christmas morning worthy delicious!
+This amazing raspberry breakfast casserole is melt in your mouth delicious! and I mean Mother’s Day brunch and Christmas morning worthy delicious!

 My husband made this amazing raspberry breakfast casserole for me on Mother’s Day and it did not disappoint!
 It was the perfect combination of french toast and eggs with the sweetness of the fruit.